 Sustainable capital projects: Assembling the right pieces to build for the future

 When it comes to delivering the capital projects that will put your company’s—not to mention the planet’s—decarbonization commitments within reach, business as usual isn’t good enough.
-More than 60% of global emissions come from energy, transport, buildings and water infrastructure, according to the Organisation for Economic Co-operation and Development (OECD).
+Nearly 40% of global energy-related emissions come from the buildings sectors, according to the Organisation for Economic Cooperation and Development (OECD), and the issue is more acute in the world’s largest cities.
 Clearly, an entirely new approach to planning, collaboration and execution will be needed.
 Bringing together a diverse set of capabilities—including digital experience, tax and supply chain management, among others—at the earliest stages can unlock the potential of these projects.

 Teaming and alliances are the way forward